bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - change test package according to your organization.
 Last part of the package MUST BE `appName`
 - change folder name under `data` to `appName`
 - in `data/appName/testng/test_qwant.xml`, change value for `cucumberPackage` parameter according to the updated package name
+- write a minimal test (or re-use the example)
+- compile code with `mvn clean package`
+- execute it

 #### Requirements are ####